ChocolateCharlie/Bash-exercises/README.md

 # Bash-exercises
-This is just a remote repository for my Bash exercises.
+This is just a remote repository for my Bash exercises, and, in extension, to the practise of Linux.